dotnet/EntityFramework.Docs/entity-framework/core/modeling/query-types.md

 They are conceptually similar to Entity Types in that:

-- They are simple classes that are added to the model, either in `OnModelCreating` using the `ModelBuilder.Query` method, or via a DbContext "set" property (for query types such a property is typed as `DbQuery<T>` rather than `DbSet<T>`).
+- They are data classes that are added to the model, either in `OnModelCreating` using the `ModelBuilder.Query` method, or via a DbContext "set" property (for query types such a property is typed as `DbQuery<T>` rather than `DbSet<T>`).
-- They support much of the same mapping capabilities as regular entity types.
-For example, inheritance mapping, navigations (see limitations below) and, on relational stores, the ability to configure the target database objects via fluent API methods (or data annotations).
+- They support many of the same mapping capabilities.
+For example, inheritance mapping, navigations (see limitations below) and, on relational stores, the ability to configure the target database objects via fluent API methods or data annotations.

 Query Types are different from entity types in that they: